 Your favorite epicurean will love locally crafted foodstuffs that can only be found in Fairfax County.
 River-Sea Chocolates is the county’s only chocolate factory.
 Take a tour, sample the chocolates, and bring home an armload of gifts.
 (Don’t forget to learn the story of Coco the Sloth while you’re there!)
 Plus, for even more chocolate gift ideas, check out this list of chocolatiers in the area.
 For the bakers on your list, the country stores at Colvin Run Mill and Frying Pan Farm Park both offer locally-ground flours and cornmeal, as well as other locally made items.
-For your wine aficionado friends, a nice bottle from one of our local vineyards is always a welcome choice.
+For your wine-aficionado friends, a nice bottle from one of our local vineyards is always a welcome choice.
+If you hurry, you might even be able to snag a wine-filled advent calendar from Woodlawn Press Winery.
 You can also pop into Cooper’s Hawk Winery & Restaurant, which has a location in Reston, for their popular wine or freshly made chocolates from their pastry shop!

 Enjoy a stroll through one of our neighborhoods.